 To be admitted to the Honors College, a student must normally be enrolled as a full-time student in a bachelor’s degree program.
 A student may be admitted to the Honors College upon graduation from high school, upon transfer from another college or university, or following an assessment of his or her academic and career record.

-First consideration for admission is given to applicants entering from high school who provide evidence of the following:
+Admission to the Honors College will be offered to applicants entering from high school who provide evidence of the following:

 - High school grade-point average of 3.5 or above